aalto-ics-kepaco/onto-chem-compounds/README.md

 **Methods**
 ----------------------
+We use two methods in this porject.
 First we use structured prediction method developed for network response named SPIN.
 The input is a set of fingerprint vectors of some chemical compounds {x 1 , . . . , x n }, ∀x i ∈ Rm  and the output is a DAG.
 Then we use SVM as a single target classifier.

 **Data preparation**
 ------------------------